 At the annual NADCP Training Conference, NACoA CEO, Sis Wenger, presented “Celebrating Families!™: A Trauma Informed, Evidence-Based Program to Reunify and Heal Families,” while Mary Beth Collins, NACoA Director of Programs, manned the conference booth and shared information with conference attendees about the importance of NACoA’s Celebrating Families!™ program.

-SUMMER CAMP HIGHLIGHTS FOR COASE
+SUMMER CAMP HIGHLIGHTS

 Many NACoA affiliates are among those offering wonderful summer camp opportunities for children and teens, and NACoA has created a list of 2017 Camp Opportunities for parents, educators, and guardians to easily find fun-filled camps in their area.
 NACoA welcomes information on camps / summer programs for children or teens dealing with parental addiction.
 If you have recommendations for our list, contact us.